Main conjectures for non-CM elliptic curves at good ordinary primes: Selmer groups

-We normalize the reciprocity map in class field theory using the arithmetic Frobenius.
-Specifically, we require that uniformizers are mapped to the arithmetic Frobenius via the reciprocity map.
-In this way, we identify Hecke characters with Galois characters in this paper.
+Throughout this paper, we normalize the reciprocity map of class field theory so that uniformizers correspond to arithmetic Frobenius elements.
+With this convention, we identify algebraic Hecke characters with their associated Galois characters.